Regional variations of barbecue: Israel

+Lebanon

+While Lebanese cuisine is not heavy on meats, barbecue is still popular on holidays with every home having a charcoal barbecue, usually placed on the balcony.

 Turkey

 Like other Mediterranean cuisines, barbecuing is popular in Turkey.
 Kebabs such as şiş kebap, Adana kebap, köfte, fish, chicken, some offal like heart, kidney, liver, testicle, sucuk, and some vegetables are usually cooked on a mangal.

 North America

 Canada

 Meats have been cooked over open flames by the Aboriginal peoples of Canada since the beginning of the human habitation of North America.
 US-style barbecue culture is a recent import to Canada, having been introduced following the Second World War.
 Its arrival coincided with the commercially driven popularization of a type of "domestic masculinity" for middle-class suburban fathers in the 1950s.

 This was a sharp break with Canadian tradition, however, and as late as 1955, an article in Maclean's magazine called the practice "weird".
 Therefore, barbecue, in the American sense, cannot be said to be a deeply held Canadian tradition (though it has always existed in the original barbacoa sense of meat cooked on a framework of sticks over a fire).
 Yet by the late 1950s, the barbecue, once a fad, had become a permanent part of Canadian summers.

 Canadian barbecue takes many influences from its American neighbour, as well as from British, Central European, and Euro-Mediterranean barbecue styles.
 The most common items cooked on a Canadian barbecue are chicken, burgers, ribs, steaks, sausages, and shish kebabs.
 Barbecue sauce is either brushed on when the meats are cooking, or before the meats are served.

 As in the United States, barbecue cook-off competitions are quite common.
 Barbecue cookouts, either pit-smoking, baking, grilling (charbroiling or griddling), or braising (by putting a broth-filled pot on top of a charbroil-grill) may also be combined with picnics.